 Marinello says: “The ALR knows exactly the extent of information in my possession because it was obtained openly, transparently and with express permission pursuant to an agreement signed by Julian Radcliffe in 2012.”

 Julian Radcliffe is ALR’s majority shareholder, although Sotheby’s also has a stake (around 11%), as does Christie’s (around 3%), and Marinello himself (10%).

-In ARG’s letter to the competition authority, Marinello describes ALR as “dominant in the market for the ownership and generation of an international database of stolen artwork”, with a market share of between 80% and 90%.
+Room for competition In ARG’s letter to the competition authority, Marinello describes ALR as “dominant in the market for the ownership and generation of an international database of stolen artwork”, with a market share of between 80% and 90%.

 James Ratcliffe denies that ALR has a dominant share of the market.
 He says: “We have 90 auction houses [as subscribers], including five regional US houses.
 There’s a huge swathe of the market not touched by us.”
 The Artnet price database lists more than 800 auction houses globally, although ALR’s clients include Sotheby’s and Christie’s, the two largest auctioneers.
 “We’ve created this market,” James Ratcliffe says.
 “It isn’t unfair for us to have our clients.”

 He goes on: “Multiple general databases are not in the interest of the art market—they would cause chaos.”
 He compares ALR’s log of 500,000 items to information providers such as the UK government’s land registry.
 “What if a theft victim registered their loss with one database and that item was sold by an auction house that searched with the other one?
 What is the answer to that?
 Was it negligent of the theft victim not to register with both databases?
 Should the auction house have searched both?
 What happens when a third one sets up?
 And a fourth?”